Defective Sports Equipment Attorneys

 Defective Winter Sports Equipment

 Winter sports injuries are some of the most damaging, life-altering injuries.
 Every winter, as people head to ski slopes to snowboard, toboggan, ski and sled, they are exposed to risk.
 Many of these occur due to inherent design defects and manufacturing flaws in equipment.
 Manufacturers of winter sports equipment often conveniently blame the training of the sportsman for any accidents, refusing to take responsibility.

 Defective Helmets & Masks

 Defects in helmets and masks have been the focus of dozens of injury lawsuits, although these were more common in the seventies than they are now.
 Over the past few decades, the possibility of liability in an accident involving a defective helmet has forced manufacturers to adopt stringent manufacturing and testing processes for their helmets, drastically bringing down the number of injuries associated with these.

-However, sportsmen continue to be at risk for punctured / crushed helmets or damage to mask bars.
+However, amateur and professional players continue to be at risk for punctured/crushed helmets or damage to mask bars.